mafintosh/end-of-stream/README.md

 # end-of-stream

-A node module that calls a callback when a readable/writable/duplex stream has completed.
+A node module that calls a callback when a readable/writable/duplex stream has completed or failed.

 	npm install end-of-stream